eduard-ungureanu/restore-missing-tb-templates/README.md

 You can use the new options (custom post type), to check and restore any of the Theme Builder Templates areas like.
 Accessing the new areas: Header Templates, Body Templates, Footer Templates will give access to any tempaltes that were previously assing in Theme Builder.

 Once you have identify the template areas, you can edit them just like any nomral post/pages and save them to your Divi Library.

+In the this Video: https://share.getcloudapp.com/8LuonlEj, the Custom Body template that was assigned to All Post Template in Theme Builder is being saved to the Divi Library.

+Here is an example of how to save a Template Area to Divi Library: